amsk1982/techniqueforlife/content/_index.md

 Bethan offers **_Shadow Work_** coaching,     **_Wholeness coaching_** and School of Being [workshops](https://www.techniqueforlife.com/workshops) on themes of **_relating & intimacy_**, so you can have that.
 For more information on coaching see the [One-to-one](https://www.techniqueforlife.com/shadow-work) page.

 Bethan invites you to welcome yourself just as you are in each moment, as a starting point for opening to your fullest self.
 Her aim is to create an accepting, non-judgmental space for whatever arises.
+People describe her as having insight and compassion.

 ![](/uploads/bethanevansoutdoorsml.jpg)